yhy258/WaveOpticsTorch/README.md

         self.sensor = elem.Sensor(shot_noise_modes=[], clip=[1e-20, 1e+9], channel_sum=False)
 ```
     - The elem's components are defined by inherited from nn.Module.
-We can use these optical elements in Pytorch-friendly way.
+We can use these optical elements in a Pytorch-friendly way.
     - OpticalSystem class is also inherited by nn.Module.